 Data provided by ATN include information on employees by place of work and by place of residence.
-These data appear in Table 1.1.
-As shown, ATN employed 52 employees, all full-time, in FY 2020-21.
+These data appear in Table 2.1.
+As shown, ATN had 56 employees in FY 2023-24.
 Of these, all worked in the state and 98% lived in the state.
 These data are used to isolate the portion of the employees' payroll and household expenses that remains in the state economy.